annfra01/MismatchFinder/README.md

 # MismatchFinder
-A tool to find variants (regular mismatches, insertions, deletions) in genomic sequences.
+A tool to find variants (mismatched base pairs, insertions, deletions) in genomic sequences.

 ## Getting started
 These instructions will help you copy the project to run it on your local machine.